tq-systems/meta-tq/doc/README.TQMa6x.md

 - Backlight on parallel displays are enabled upon Power-On which might lead to random output.
   Display will be disabled during bootup and can be used normally afterwards.
 - `asound.state` is not compatible with `linux-5.4` (`linux-imx-tq` as well as `linux-tq`)
+- The generated UBIFS does not fit into the default SPI-NOR (16 MiB).
+If rootfs on SPI NOR is required, following solutions:
+  * tailor image recipe and kernel configuration to get real tiny
+  * use SoM variant with larger SPI-NOR

 ## Artifacts